thiagodanobrega/thiagodanobrega/README.md

 - 📫 How to reach me **thiagons@live.com**

-- 🚀 "Nothing in this world beats good old persistence" ― Calvin Coolidge
+- 🚀 “Nothing in the world can take the place of persistence.
+Talent will not; nothing is more common than unsuccessful men with talent.
+Genius will not; unrewarded genius is almost a proverb.
+Education will not; the world is full of educated derelicts.
+Persistence and determination alone are omnipotent.” ― Calvin Coolidge

 ## &nbsp;Learning: